IsabelCD/IsabelCD/README.md

 <h1>Hi, my name is Isabel!</h1>
 I am a Data Science student currently working at my university (Nova IMS) on a project to incorporate new statistical and machine learning techniques into the current auditing framework in Portugal.
-Throughout my journey, I had the opportunity to use several different tools for analysing and extracting useful information from data.
-To better understand each concept and how they might be useful in real-life scenarios, I applied the theoretical knowledge I acquired to different projects.
+Throughout my journey, I've explored various data science domains by applying my theoretical knowledge to different practical applications.
 Here's a glimpse of what I bring to the table, and projects that show my capabilities:

 <h2>🌟 Technical Skills:</h2>